HOW TO SUPPORT

 Visit our Publications page through the link above to learn more about our artwork on the human-bear relationship and to submit original pieces for the upcoming print journal A Bear.

 Bear Trust's initiatives range from high-profile research projects to in-house lesson plan production.
-Because we're involved in conservation efforts from the local scale (in our Bozeman, Montana backyard) to the international, you can be sure that even the smallest donation will directly further some of our goals!
-Higher level donation involvement, particularly through our Spirit Bear Society, invigorates bear protection and coexistence projects of grander ambitions.
+Because we're involved in conservation efforts from the local scale to the international, you can be sure that even the smallest donation will directly further some of our goals!
+Higher-level donation involvement, particularly through our Spirit Bear Society, invigorates bear protection and coexistence projects of grander ambitions.
 If you'd like your donation to support a particular habitat or initiative, be in touch with our Executive Director at , or use the link below to contribute to all work under the Bear Trust umbrella.

 stocks, bonds and endowments